Singularities of meager composants and filament composants

+By a \textit{continuum} (plural form \textit{continua}) we shall mean a connected compact metrizable space with more than one point.
 A continuum $Y$ is \textit{decomposable} if there are two proper subcontinua $H,K\subsetneq Y$ such that $Y=H\cup K$.
 If $Y$ is not decomposable, then $Y$ is \textit{indecomposable}.
 We will say, more generally, that a connected space $X$ is \textit{indecomposable} if $X$ cannot be written as the union of two proper closed connected subsets.
-Equivalently, $X$ is indecomposable if $X$ is the only closed connected subset of $X$ with non-void interior (\cite{kur} \S48 V Theorem 2).
+Equivalently, $X$ is indecomposable if $X$ is the only closed connected subset of $X$ with non-void interior \cite[\S48 V Theorem 2]{kur}.

 A connected space $X$ is \textit{strongly indecomposable} if for every two non-empty disjoint open sets $U$ and $V$ there are two disjoint closed sets $A$ and $B$ such that $X\setminus U=A\cup B$, $A\cap V\neq\varnothing$, and $B\cap V\neq\varnothing$.
 This term was introduced by the author in \cite{lip}.
-Strong indecomposability requires that the \textit{quasi-components} of proper closed subsets of $X$ are nowhere dense in $X$, whereas indecomposability only requires that the connected \textit{components} of proper closed subsets of $X$ are nowhere dense in $X$.
+Strong indecomposability requires that the quasi-components of proper closed subsets of $X$ are nowhere dense in $X$, whereas indecomposability only requires that the connected components of proper closed subsets of $X$ are nowhere dense in $X$.